PatrickEMcLean/writingtools/professional.md

 # The Characteristics of a Professional
-*from ""The War of Art" by Stephen Pressfield*
+*from "The War of Art" by Stephen Pressfield*

 The seeming detachment of the professional, the cold-blooded character to his demeanor, is a compensating device to keep him from loving the game so much that he freezes in action.